FACULTY AND STAFF DIRECTORY

 • Graduate Faculty, College of Graduate Studies

-• Vice Chair, Department of Family and Community Medicine
+• Interim Co-Chair, Department of Family and Community Medicine

 Biography

-Paul J. Hartung, Ph.D., is professor and vice chair, Department of Family and Community Medicine at Northeast Ohio Medical University, where he directs the College of Medicine’s first-year course in the psychosocial foundations of clinical medicine.
+Paul J. Hartung, Ph.D. is Professor and Interim Co-Chair, Department of Family and Community Medicine, where he directs the College of Medicine’s first-year courses in the psychosocial foundations of clinical medicine.

-For lifetime achievement, he received the NCDA Eminent Career Award and the APA Society for Vocational Psychology Distinguished Contributions Award.
+For lifetime achievement, he received the NCDA Eminent Career Award (2020) and the APA Society for Vocational Psychology Distinguished Contributions Award (2021).

 Area of Expertise/Research Interests